Sirui-Xu/Arena/README.md

 The main part of PGLE only requires the following dependencies:
 * numpy
 * pygame

-If you also want to use our code to test the heuristic algorithm, you would also need the following dependencies:
-* argparse
-* json
-* opencv

 Clone the repo and install with pip.